 Headless CMS vs. WordPress

 WordPress powers over 40% of the websites on the world wide web — a stunning achievement.
-WordPress has proven itself as a trusted solution for a lot of publishing tasks.
-But, its legacy code-base and old architecture don’t make WordPress a perfect platform.
+WordPress has proven itself as a trusted solution for many publishing tasks.
+But its legacy code base and old architecture don’t make WordPress a perfect platform.

-If you want to build the front-end yourself and pick your own tools, a headless CMS is a good option.
+A headless CMS is a good option if you want to build the front end yourself and pick your tools.
 But, if you want your customers to use the CMS they know and love — WordPress — turning that CMS into a headless one is also a valid option.

 Advantages of a headless CMS

-A headless CMS has many advantages compared to a traditional CMS but many disadvantages as well.
-It’s not so much as one is better than the other; both have their pros and cons.
+A headless CMS has many advantages compared to a traditional CMS but many disadvantages.
+It’s not so much that one is better than the other; both have pros and cons.
 The main question has to be, does it make sense for you and your situation to use a headless CMS?
 In most cases, the answer to that question is probably no.

 So, what are some of the advantages of a headless CMS?

 - A headless CMS is easier to scale